Kenneth Mapp: 2010 gubernatorial election

 Mapp formally announced his candidacy for Governor of the U.S. Virgin Islands in the 2010 gubernatorial election on August 20, 2010, at his headquarters on Saint Thomas.
 Mapp, who is running as an Independent rather than a Republican, picked Malik Sekou, a professor and department chair at the University of the Virgin Islands, as his running mate for lieutenant governor.

-Mapp's main campaign platform included reducing crime and improving education in the Virgin Islands.
+Mapp's main campaign platform included reducing crime and improving education in the U.S. Virgin Islands.
 Mapp promised to construct a technical school, promote economic growth while protecting the environment and pursue cleaner forms of energy if elected.
 The general election took place on November 2, 2010.
 Incumbent governor John de Jongh defeated Mapp in the election to win a second term in office.
 De Jongh earned 17,535 votes, or 56.27% of the vote, while Mapp came in second with 13,580 votes, or 43.58% of the vote.
 Mapp initially refused to concede, citing possible voting irregularities and the advice from his campaign advisor.